sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/lectures.rst

 As it turns out, the rational numbers do not suffice to represent all combinatorial types of polytopes.
-For example, Perles constructed a `8`-dimensional polytope with `12` vertices which does not have a realization with rational coordinates.
+For example, Perles constructed a `8`-dimensional polytope with `12` vertices which does not have a realization with rational coordinates, see Example 6.21 p.
+172 of [Zie2007]_.
 Furthermore, if one wants a realization to have specific geometric property, such as symmetry, one also sometimes need irrational coordinates.